chenjianqu/Solov2-TensorRT-CPP/README.md

 **1. Install Solov2 from [SOLO](https://github.com/wxinlong/solo/)**

-download,and run it successful
+download,and run it successfully

 **2. Export the ONNX model fron original model**

-**you can follow with [SOLOv2.tensorRT](https://github.com/zhangjinsong3/SOLOv2.tensorRT). **,
+**you can follow with ** [SOLOv2.tensorRT](https://github.com/zhangjinsong3/SOLOv2.tensorRT).

-that is:before export , You have to modify some parts of the original SOLOv2 first:
+That is, before export, you have to modify some parts of the original SOLOv2 first:

 2.1. modify `SOLO-master/mmdet/models/anchor_heads/solov2_head.py:154:0`：
 ```